AlokMahapatra26/charitraAI/README.md

-# 🧠 Charitra AI – Character Bot WebApp
+# 🧠 Charitra AI – Character Bot WebApp 🧠 Charitra AI – Character Bot WebApp

 Charitra AI is a web application that allows users to create, chat with, and share AI-powered character bots using just a name and description.
 Each character has a unique personality, powered by OpenAI's API.